alexander-kastil/az-cloud-native/labs/lab-05/readme.md

     >Note: You can copy some of the code but use your own project to set up the solution.
 The goal is to be able to setup CQRS & Event Sourcing on your own.

-## Task: Containerize Apps

-- Containerize the following apps:

-  - Food Shop UI
-  - Orders Service CQRS
-  - Catalog Service

 ## Task: Test the CQRS Orders Service

 - Test the following apps are working together correctly on Azure Container Apps:

-  - Food Shop UI
   - Orders Service CQRS
   - Order Events Processor
-  - Catalog Service

-- If your time permits you can deploy them to Azure Container Apps and test them there.